 View from the summit

-The track just after the summit
+The track just beyond the summit

 I descend for a ways, then tired and dehydrated I stop at a small clearing and rest.
 The sky turns from light blue, to orange and finally black.

 I start taping for the Togian boobook.
 No response.
 Wearily I hike back towards the summit, taping every few hundred meters.
 Just below the summit I hear a rustling.
-I turn my headtorch, and a few faces away a big babirusa lifts it.s head and sniffs at me.
+I turn my headtorch, and a few faces away a big babirusa lifts it's head and sniffs at me.
 This is a tall, slender wild pig, with four tusks, two grow in a big arc over its snout and back to it's forehead.
 It has hairless gray skin, like an elephant.
 I freeze, waiting to see what it does.
 A moment later it takes off and runs into some bushes, then snorts loudly at me.
 I hustle down the trail eager to give it space.

 At the next clearing I get a distant response from the boobook, a series of frog-like barking croaks.
 I hike back up the trail to get a little closer.
 The bird is calling high in a big tree, so it's pointless walking through the thick undergrowth to get closer.
 I have to get it to fly in near me.
 Eventually a second bird commences calling.
-It too is quite high in a really dense tree.
+It's also high in a really dense tree.
 Eventually both fall silent.
 I wait.
 And wait.
 Eventually I try spotlighting the big trees-which is fairly pointless.
 All I see are leaves.
 I wait some more, but hear nothing.
 Reluctantly I move on down the trail.
 I am surprised to see flashlights ahead.
 I meet a couple of friendly guys with a bucket of freshwater shrimp and a small eel.

 As I make my way back towards town I hear 16 Togian boobooks.
 Several are fairly near.
 I use playback to try and lure them from the canopy of tall trees.
 A owl-sized bat near a calling owl briefly causes some excitement, then disappointment.
 I spend hours staring at big trees, stark against the moon.
 I am really tired and dehydrated, so most of the time I do this laying on my back.